Effective Date: May 31, 2002

 c.
 NPD 1000.3, The NASA Organization.

-b.
-The Associate Administrator (AA) for HEOMD is responsible for designating a senior manager for space crew health and safety.
-This individual will be responsible for the following:
+d.
+The AA for HEOMD, with concurrence from the CHMO, shall designate a senior manager for space crew health and safety.
+This individual shall be responsible for:

-(1) Recommending requirements for space medicine and countermeasures and propose milestones for deliverables.
+(1) Advocating requirements for space medicine and countermeasures and propose milestones for deliverables.

 (2) Advocating with the AA for HEOMD for on-orbit resources necessary to meet these milestones.